Thank you for being a part of our one-of-a-kind event!

 The Adapted Fashion Show

-Without our lovely models, creative designers and generous fashion companies, this fashion show would not be possible.
+Without our lovely models, creative designers and generous fashion companies, Fashion Without Limits: Diversity in Motion would not be possible.
 Here are all our volunteers that are making a difference for Canada 150!

 |Models||Artists & Designers||Companies & Organizations|